mustafabaihaqi/google-maps-scraper/README.md

  `python main.py -s=<what & where to search for> -t=<how many>`
  2. Run combine.py to combine multiple xlsx files into one file.
 Then, move the generated xlsx file into combined folder.
  `python combine.py -i=<txt file listing all the xlsx files that want to be combined> -o=<output xlsx file>`
  3. Run remove_deduplication.py to remove rows that have the same name value except for the first duplicated row.
 Then, move the generated xlsx file into dedup folder.
  `python remove_deduplication.py <input xlsx file> <output xlsx file>`
  4. Run detect_duplication.py to see the duplicated rows in the deduplicated xlsx file.
 This is important to make it easy to debug if there is a problem.
 Then, move the generated xlsx file into dup folder.
  `python detect_duplication.py <input xlsx file> <output xlsx file>`
-5. Run remove_sequential_deduplication.py to remove rows that  have the same name value except for the first duplicated row.
+5. Run remove_sequential_deduplication.py to remove rows that  have the same address value except for the first duplicated row.
 Then, move the generated xlsx file into dup2 folder.
  `python remove_sequential_deduplication.py <input xlsx file> <output xlsx file>`
 6. Run detect_deduplication.py again on the previously generated xlsx file.
 This is done to see whether there still exists duplicated rows.
 If there is a duplicated row.
 We can use this data to decide what to do with the duplicated data in the xlsx file.
   `python detect_duplication.py <input xlsx file> <output xlsx file>`